Polymer Science and Engineering

 For the Ph.D., the student must satisfactorily complete a qualifying examination administered by the Polymer Education Committee; satisfactorily complete graduate course work determined in consultation with the doctoral committee; pass a general examination administered by the Polymer Education Committee; and defend to the satisfaction of the doctoral committee, a dissertation in the field of polymer science and engineering.
 Students deficient in polymer science or related topics may be required by their committee to take remedial course work.

-The doctoral committee consists of the research adviser, at least two other members of the center for polymer science and engineering, and at least one outside person.
-The committee’s composition is subject to approval by the Polymer Education Committee and the Graduate and Research Committee of the university.
+The doctoral committee consists of the research adviser, at least two other members of the polymer science and engineering graduate program, and at least one outside person.
+The committee’s composition is subject to approval by the PSE Director and the Dean of the Rossin College of Engineering and Applied Science.

-For more information, write to Dr. Raymond A. Pearson, Director, Center for Polymer Science and Engineering, Whitaker Laboratory, 5 E. Packer Avenue, Lehigh University, Bethlehem, PA 18015, or Dr. James E. Roberts, Seeley G. Mudd Building #6, Chairman, Polymer Education Committee, Lehigh University, 6 E. Packer Avenue, Bethlehem, PA 18015 or Ms. Lisa Arechiga, Graduate Coordinator Whitaker Laboratory, 5 E. Packer Avenue, Lehigh University, Bethlehem, PA 18015.
-Please address applications to one of the participating departments.
+For more information, write to Dr. Raymond A. Pearson, Director, Polymer Science and Engineering graduate program, Whitaker Laboratory, 5 E. Packer Avenue, Lehigh University, Bethlehem, PA 18015 or Ms. Lisa Arechiga, Graduate Coordinator Whitaker Laboratory, 5 E. Packer Avenue, Lehigh University, Bethlehem, PA 18015.